-AASB 2012-3 Amendments to Australian Accounting Standards- Offsetting Financial Assets and Financial Liabilities
+AASB 2012-3 Amendments to Australian Accounting Standards - Offsetting Financial Assets and Financial Liabilities

-The amendments are applicable to annual reporting periods beginning on or after 1 July 2014.
+The Company has applied AASB 2012-3 from 1 July 2015.
 The amendments add application guidance to address inconsistencies in the application of the offsetting criteria in AASB 132 'Financial Instruments: Presentation', by clarifying the meaning of 'currently has a legally enforceable right of set-off'; and clarifies that some gross settlement systems may be considered to be equivalent to net settlement.
-The adoption of the amendments from 1 July 2014 will not have a material impact on the consolidated entity.

-AASB 2013-3 Amendments to AASB 136- Recoverable Amount Disclosures for Non-Financial Assets
+AASB 2013-3 Amendments to AASB 136 - Recoverable Amount Disclosures for Non-Financial Assets

-These amendments are applicable to annual reporting periods beginning on or after 1 January 2014.
-The disclosure requirements of AASB 136 'Impairment of Assets' have been enhanced to require additional information about fair value measurement when the recoverable amount of impaired assets is based on fair value less costs of disposals.
+The Company has applied AASB 2013-3 from 1 July 2015.
+The disclosure requirements of AASB 136 'Impairment of Assets' have been enhanced to require additional information about the fair value measurement when the recoverable amount of impaired assets is based on fair value less costs of disposals.
 Additionally, if measured using a present value technique, the discount rate is required to be disclosed.
-The adoption of these amendments from 1 July 2014 may increase the disclosures by the consolidated entity.